aksommerville/fullmoon4/README.md

 - [ ] Web: Persist Preferences.
 And sneak language into that too.
 - [ ] Web: Interactive input config.
 - [ ] bigpc: respect fmn_platform_settings.scaler
-- [ ] macos (on iMac only), crash on quit.
+- [x] macos (on iMac only), crash on quit.
 Can we cause it to close the window instead?
 The implicit quit on window close doesn't crash.
+- - On closer examination, it is impossible to reproduce.
+Must have been due to cosmic rays interacting with swamp gas.
 - [x] macos (on iMac only), glViewport needs to scale by NSScreen.backingScale.
 - [ ] MacOS: Build two independent app bundles.
 Demo and Full.